TahaCoder43/sway-config/README.md

 1. Python & Bash for scripting
 2. ( Optional ) ydotool for keyboard homerow mouse control
 3. ( Optional ) wf-recorder & slurp for recording screen
-4. ( Optional ) grimshot for screenshot
+4. ( Optional ) flameshot for screenshot
 5. ( Optional ) dmenu as the menu
 6. ( Optional ) nmcli for network connections